Algeria Attack Raises Security Alarms For Energy Firms

 The attack happened at a huge, internationally operated facility in the Sahara.
 And it underscores the dangers that energy companies face when they do business in politically unstable places.

-JIM ZARROLI, BYLINE: A few years ago, Luke Janger went to work helping to monitor oil wells at a base camp run by a major energy company in Chad.
-Security at the camp was minimal, just locals carrying billy clubs.
+A few years ago Luke Janger went to work overseeing oil wells at a base camp run by a major energy company in Chad.
+Security at the camp was minimal — just locals carrying billy clubs.

-ZARROLI: The fifth week he was there, rebels attacked the capital 60 miles away.
-And for several days, employees at the camp were unable to find out what was happening.
-The oil fields were a huge source of revenue for the government and Janger knew they were vulnerable.
+The fifth week he was there, rebels attacked the capital 60 miles away, and for several days employees at the camp were unable to find out what was happening.
+The oil fields were a huge source of revenue for the government, and Janger knew they were vulnerable.

-ZARROLI: Eventually the company evacuated its employees, but Janger says for a year afterward he had trouble sleeping and drank a bit more than normal.
-And the recent attack in Algeria brought some of the fear back to him.
+Eventually the company evacuated its employees, but Janger says for a year afterward he had trouble sleeping and drank a bit more than normal.
+The recent attack in Algeria brought some of the fear back to him.

-JANGER: Immediately, I think that there but for the grace of God went I, because it definitely could have happened.
-The location of the base, someone could have hit us hard and fast.
+"Immediately I think that there but for the grace of God went I, because it definitely could have happened.
+The location of the base, somebody could have hit us hard and fast," Janger says.

-ZARROLI: Steven Colville, president of the International Association of Drilling Contractors, says the incident in Algeria is forcing companies to take another look at security.
+"There are people in our companies who think about this all the time; that's what they do," says Steven Colville, president of the International Association of Drilling Contractors.
+He says the incident in Algeria is forcing companies to take another look at security.

-ZARROLI: At the same time, there are limits to what a big energy company can do to protect itself.
-Companies doing business overseas are at the mercy of their host governments.
-And as the Algeria incident suggests, the outcome of an attack can sometimes be outside their hands.
+At the same time, there are limits to what a big energy company can do to protect itself.
+Companies doing business overseas are at the mercy of their host governments, and as the Algeria incident suggests, the outcome of an attack can sometimes be outside the companies' hands.